 Lucas thought for a moment to best word the situation.
 “I’m not a healer.”

 Although Lucas didn’t have much medical training, he did recognize a dying person and rushed to his side.
 He kneed by him, stuck in a state of what to do, as Barbados took his last breath.
 Lucas checked his pulse.
 There was none.

 Before he had much time to think about what to do next, there was a knock at the door.
-Lucas opened the door to a tall, slender man in a pink suit with bold, black outlines and a teenaged girl in a red dress from the Roman era.
-The scene behind them was of a rainy night of a futuristic neon city.
+Lucas opened the door to a tall, slender man in a pink suit with bold, black outlines and a woman in a red dress from the Roman era.
+Something about their appearance–perhaps their black hair–made Lucas think they were siblings.
+The scene behind them was of a rainy night in a futuristic neon city.